mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 .. versionadded:: 1.11

-To prelisten to a track activate the 'Preview' column in a library view and then click on the Play icon.
+To prelisten to a track activate the :guilabel:`Preview` column in a library view and then click on the Play icon.
 The track will then start playing in a special preview deck that will only output sound in the headphones channel.
 Clicking the button again will stop the playback.
 Some skins support the preview deck to manually search in the track.
-If supported, ``CTRL+4`` (Windows/Linux) or ``CMD+4`` (Mac) displays the preview deck.
+If supported, :kbd:`CTRL+4` (Windows/Linux) or :kbd:`CMD+4` (Mac) displays the preview deck.

 .. _waveform-displays: